 Allium cernuum 'Pink Nodding'

-Pink Nodding Onion is a clump forming cool weather perennial wildflower that is native to the United States and can be commonly found growing in dry to moist prairies, along stream banks, and in moist areas at high altitudes.
-At maturity, this plant reaches the height of 18-24” and features light green grass-like leaves, a long stalk that nods at its end, and small umbels of pink and white flowers.
-This plant can be grown in a container, attracts bees, butterflies, hummingbirds, provides bird forage, repels moles, rodents, moths and other insects, tolerates deer, tolerates drought and frost, self sows, and is both edible and medicinal!
+Pink Nodding Onion is a native clump-forming cool-weather perennial wildflower that grows in dry to moist prairies, along stream banks, and at high altitudes.
+At maturity, this plant reaches a height of 18-24” and features light green grass-like leaves, a long stalk that nods at its end, and small umbels of pink and white flowers.
+This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, provides bird forage, repels moles, rodents, moths, and other insects, tolerates deer, tolerates drought and frost, self-sows, and is both edible and medicinal!

 -